EHIS03042/Flower-Delivery-Website/README.md

 ## Milestone 4
 In Milestone 4, the frontend of the Flower Delivery Web App was fully developed based on the provided Figma design.
 Key pages — Home, Category, Product, About Us, and Checkout (Step 1) — were implemented with responsive layouts and adaptive navigation.
 User authentication was integrated, allowing cart access only for signed-in users, with JWT tokens managing session state.
 A sign-in/sign-up modal was created using email and password fields, while Google OAuth and password reset features were intentionally excluded.

+## Milestone 5(Full Stack)
+Milestone 5 implements full-stack shipping details capture and secure payment processing using Stripe.
+Users provide shipping information and proceed to payment through the integrated gateway.
+On successful payment, they are redirected to the Home Page and their cart is emptied.
+On failed payment, they are redirected back to the Cart Page with all previous items preserved.
+All core backend and frontend components work together to support this payment workflow.
+This ensures a smooth, reliable checkout experience and completes the full-stack functionality.

 ## Presentation Link(Loom Video) Milestone 1
 [[Presentation Link](https://www.loom.com/share/01d3878d146f48498fc133eb910dd095?sid=70aa91f3-b4e5-452a-b78b-46056c6b2a0b)]